a-langer/nexus-sso/README.md

     docker pull nexus_host/my-hosted-registry/alpine:latest
     ```

-* **OrientDB studio** - web interface to interact with an embedded database, will available at the URL "http://localhost:2480/studio/index.html" if run service with profile "debug":
+* **OrientDB studio** - web interface to interact with an embedded database, will available at the URL `http://localhost:2480/studio/index.html` if run service with profile "debug" (does not start by default):

   ```bash
   docker compose --profile debug up